-11.00 p.m.
-House curfew - no one on the streets (except in Segamat)
+11.00 p.m House curfew - no one on the streets (except in Segamat) 5.00 a.m.
+House curfew lifted

 5.00 a.m.
+House currew lifted

-House curfew lifted 6.15 a.m.
+6.15 a.m.
 Other curfews lifted

 The life of a rubber tapping family in the New Villages ran to a pattern governed by these curfews.
 From 4 a.m. onwards, they would be up, feeding babies and cooking a fair-sized meal of rice and fish, or perhaps an egg from the chickens scrabbling in the yard.
 This meal had to last most of the day.